Ranasinghe Premadasa: Minister of Local Government (1965–1970)

-Opposition and the Citizens Front
+Opposition and the Citizens Front (1970–1977)

-In the following 1970 general election, he was elected first Member of Parliament for Colombo Central and sat in the opposition with J.R.
-Jayewardene, the Leader of the Opposition.
+In the following 1970 general election, Premadasa was elected as the first Member of Parliament for Colombo Central and sat in the opposition with J. R. Jayewardene, the Leader of the Opposition.
 Premadasa was appointed Chief Opposition Whip.
-Further, he was elected chairman of the General Assembly of the Commonwealth Inter-Parliamentary Association held in Australia.
-In the meantime, he was a member of the Constituent Assembly which drafted the constitution of 1972.
-Premadasa called for reforms of the party, which Senanayake refused resulting in Premadasa resigning from the party working committee.
+Furthermore, he was elected chairman of the General Assembly of the Commonwealth Inter-Parliamentary Association held in Australia.

+Premadasa was a member of the Constituent Assembly which drafted the constitution of 1972.
+Premadasa called for reforms of the party which Dudley Senanayake refused, resulting in Premadasa resigning from the party working committee.
 He went on to form the Samastha Lanka Puravesi Peramuna, known generally as the Puravesi Peramuna or Citizens Front.
 Building up the Citizens Front, he was in open conflict with Senanayake who had recently healed a rift with Jayawardane.
-Amidst this conflict, Dudley Senanayake died on 13 April 1973 following a heart attack and Senanayake loyalists found fault with Premadasa.
-Jayawardane who became party leader came to terms with Premadasa, who stopped the Citizens Front and return to fully support the United National Party driving up its membership at grassroot levels and becoming its deputy leader.
+Amidst this conflict, Senanayake died on 13 April 1973 following a heart attack and Senanayake loyalists found fault with Premadasa.
+Jayawardane, who became UNP leader came to terms with Premadasa, who stopped the Citizens Front and returned to fully support the UNP, driving up its membership at grassroot levels and becoming the Deputy Leader of the party.

-Minister of Local Government, Housing and Construction
+Minister of Local Government, Housing and Construction (1977–1978)

 Premadasa was re-elected as the first member of parliament for Colombo Central in the general election in 1977 and was appointed the Leader of the House and the Minister of Local Government, Housing and Construction.

-Prime Minister
+Prime minister

-In the following year, when J. R. Jayewardene became the first Executive President of the country, he appointed Premadasa as the Prime Minister on 23 February 1978.
-Premadasa began to define the new role of the Prime Minister under an executive president.
+In the following year, when J. R. Jayewardene became the first executive president of Sri Lanka, he appointed Premadasa as prime minister on 6 February 1978.
+Premadasa began to define the new role of the prime minister under an executive president.
 He took residence at Temple Trees, retained the use of the Prime Minister's Lodge and established a new prime minister's office at Sirimathipaya.
 He began representing Sri Lanka internationally, having led the Sri Lankan delegation to the Commonwealth Heads of Government Meeting in 1979, where he secured British funding for the construction of the Victoria Dam.
 He headed the Sri Lankan delegation to the United Nations General Assembly in 1980 where he addressed the general assembly.